fewlinesco/node-web-libraries/packages/web/README.md

 The main advantage is that a middleware like that can do operations before the handler, after or both.
 For instance, that's how the logging middleware is constructed: calling the handler, setting the result aside, logging and returning the result.

-To be able to use those middleware, you can use `wrapMiddlewares` to create a handler with its associated middlewares:
+To be able to use those middlewares, you can use `wrapMiddlewares` to create a handler with its associated middlewares:

 > ⚠️ Middlewares are set in the order of their execution, meaning that the first middleware you put in the array will be the closest to the Handler.
 > Said differently, if `middlewareX` did something that needed to be done before we could use `middlewareY`, the order should be `[middlewareX, middlewareY]`.